 - If you have any debt payments that are more than 30 days delinquent

 - Is there a new account listed on your credit report

 Should any of the above be true, then you will no longer qualify for the loan you were originally pre-approved for.

 Can I Reapply for an Upstart loan if I was denied?

 Yes, you can, but there are certain things to consider.

 If you happened to have applied for a $50,000 loan (their maximum amount) and were denied, consider applying for something smaller!
 Because lenders have to keep their risk low, big loans are reserved for those who are almost guaranteed to pay them back.
 So if you are initially denied, consider a smaller, more reasonable amount.

 If you apply for a smaller loan and are still denied, it is likely you will not receive anything from Upstart.
 However, when applying for a loan, you will be creating an account simultaneously.
 Per the website, if anything in your situation changes, you are encouraged to reapply for a loan.
 This could give you the opportunity to obtain a loan later.
 However, sometimes you need help immediately, so what else can you do?

 Regardless of the reason, if you need a loan but are worried your credit score may not cut it, Upstart may be a great place to apply.
 However, if you are denied, know that you still have options!
-If you’d like to talk about those options, give Ascend a call!
-We’d love to talk about what your next steps should be.
+Hopefully the calculator below can help you understand your options to resolve the debt.